 Operational misalignment is probably the number one cause of CEO headaches when it’s time to report to the board.

-Picture this, Maggie from marketing says, “We generated XYZ leads over the last quarter using a mix of influencer and SEO marketing, and we saw that the CPL from the SEO channel increased slightly while the CPL from the influencer marketing decreased compared to data from the previous quarter, so we’re scaling influencer marketing to maximise the lower CPL”
+Picture this: Maggie from marketing says, “We generated XYZ leads over the last quarter using a mix of influencer and SEO marketing, and we saw that the CPL from the SEO channel increased slightly while the CPL from the influencer marketing decreased compared to data from the previous quarter, so we’re scaling influencer marketing to maximise the lower CPL”

-Sheila from Sales, however, gives a totally different story, saying, “Out of the XYZ leads from marketing, only PQR leads were qualified and alignedwith the ICP, which is about half of what Maggie says marketing sent us.
+Sheila from Sales, however, gives a totally different story, saying, “Out of the XYZ leads from marketing, only PQR leads were qualified and aligned with the ICP, which is about half of what Maggie says marketing sent us.
 Out of that number, 70% of the qualified leads are attributed to the SEO marketing, so it’s better to scale that instead”.

-Can you see theproblem there?
+Can you see the problem there?
 Both sales and marketing are working out of alignment.
 But the company has just one single goal, and it is to generate pipeline and revenue growth sustainably.

 Expansion readiness

-Ahead of any expansion or major change, it also proactively factors in the knowledge gaps, technical gaps, skill gaps, and other resources that the the team will need to meet the growth KPIs.
+Ahead of any expansion or major change, it also proactively factors in the knowledge gaps, technical gaps, skill gaps, and other resources that the team will need to meet the growth KPIs.

-Now, of course, it is the CEO who chooses what trainings, playbooks, resource allocation or enablement allocation to approve for the teams.
+Now, of course, it is the CEO who chooses what training, playbooks, resource allocation or enablement allocation to approve for the teams.
 That is one of the main reasons why the GTM strategy should be owned by the CEO in every company.
-The CEO, together with the leaders of the company’s revenue teams, build the GTM strategy and puts the necessary people and enablement ramps in place to ensure growth is sustained.
+The CEO, together with the leaders of the company’s revenue teams, builds the GTM strategy and puts the necessary people and enablement ramps in place to ensure growth is sustained.

-In conclusion, GTM-aligned marketing bridges the gap between sales, marketing, customer success and the CEO to create effective growth marketing motions and strategies that ensure growth is predictable, scalable, and efficient.
+In conclusion, GTM-aligned marketing bridges the gap between sales, marketing, customer success, and the CEO to create effective growth marketing motions and strategies that ensure growth is predictable, scalable, and efficient.

 Adenike Kizo